-Akureyri is known as the capital of the north here in Iceland, and as is the case with its southern counterpart, Reykjavik, it’s a pretty big city that offers visitors plenty to do and see.
-Most visitors who do a road trip around the island, or fly domestically, will end up in Akureyri.
+Akureyri is known as the capital of the north here in Iceland, and like its southern counterpart, Reykjavik, it offers visitors plenty to do and see.
+Most visitors who road trip around the island or fly domestically will end up in Akureyri.

-If you will be visiting the island soon or just want to know more about this major city on the island, this is the article for you.
-We tell you exactly what you can expect from a trip to Akureyri.
+If you will be visiting the island soon or want to know more about this major city on the island, this article is for you.
+We tell you exactly what to expect from a trip to Akureyri.

 Quick facts about Akureyri

-Pronouncing Akureyri is fairly simple compared to some of the other Icelandic names here on the island; A-khyr-ei-ri.
+• Pronouncing Akureyri is fairly simple compared to some other Icelandic names on the island; A-khyr-ei-ri.

-This statement may be misleading to some when one takes into account that Akureyri has a population of less than 20,000.
+• This may be surprising, as Akureyri has a population of less than 20,000.

-Akureyri is a major cruise port and one of the oldest towns here on the island (Akureyri was first mentioned as early as 1562).
+• Akureyri is a major cruise port and one of the oldest towns (first mentioned in 1562).

-The Akureyri Airport is just minutes away from the city and is one of the few airports on the island that offers both domestic as well as international flights.
+• The Akureyri Airport is just minutes from the city and offers both domestic and international flights.

-The poet who wrote the country’s national anthem, Matthias Jochumsson, lived in Akureyri.
+• The poet who wrote Iceland's national anthem, Matthias Jochumsson, lived in Akureyri.

 Is Akureyri Worth Visiting?

-Akureyri is not just the so-called capital of the north, but the gateway to some of the most beautiful places and most exciting things to do in the northern regions of the country.
-Unfortunately, it is sometimes Iceland's overlooked north.
+Akureyri is not just the so-called capital of the north; it's also a gateway to some of the most beautiful places and exciting activities in northern Iceland.
+However, it is sometimes considered Iceland's overlooked north.

-The city, resting on the banks of the fjord, also has its own charm to it.
-When visiting Akureyri, we recommend that you stay for at least 2 days/3 nights in order to experience what the city and its surroundings have to offer.
+The city, resting on the banks of the fjord, has a unique charm.
+We recommend staying for at least 2 days/3 nights to experience the city and its surroundings.

-Getting around Akureyri is also incredibly easy.
-Since the Akureyri airport is just a 5-minute drive away from the city, it’s easy to catch a bus, shuttle, taxi, or rent a car to get to Akureyri.
-Once there, the public buses are free to use, and you can explore the city to your heart’s content.
+Getting around Akureyri is easy.
+The Akureyri airport is just a 5-minute drive away from the city, making it convenient to catch a bus, shuttle, taxi, or rent a car.
+Once in the city, public buses are free to use, allowing you to explore at your leisure.

-The one thing that you’ll need to keep in mind when planning your trip is the Akureyri weather.
-It’s important to note that northern Icelandic weather conditions are much colder and harsher than that of the southern parts of the island.
+One important factor to consider when planning your trip is the Akureyri weather.
+It’s important to note that northern Icelandic weather conditions are much colder and harsher than in the southern parts of the island.

 The 10 Best Things to Do in Akureyri in Iceland

-The following are some of the best things to do and see in Akureyri, and we recommend that you include these in your upcoming trip itinerary:
+The following are some of the best things to do and see in Akureyri, and we recommend including them in your upcoming trip itinerary:

 Go on a Whale Watching Boat Tour